softworkz/emby-wiki/Sync.md

 ## Creating Sync Jobs

+Clients should make sync available from as many contexts as possible.
+This includes, but is not limited to:

+* Detail screens
+* List screens (single selection)
+* List screens (multi-selection)
+* Home screen (single selection)
+* Home screen (category selection, e.g. Next Up, Latest Movies, etc).

+All library items are eligible for sync and clients should not artificially filter them.
+Instead, simply check the **SupportsSync** property to determine if an item supports syncing.
+You will need to include **SyncInfo** as part of your requested fields in order to make this property available.

-Post to /Sync/Jobs.
+In order to create the sync job, send a Post to /Sync/Jobs.
 A complete example is available in our ApiClient libraries.
+See CreateSyncJob.

 ## Running sync jobs